petermorlion/orderitem-notes-for-woocommerce/readme.txt

 This plugin is developed on [GitHub](https://github.com/petermorlion/orderitem-notes-for-woocommerce), but released to SVN using [this workflow](https://teleogistic.net/2011/05/23/revisiting-git-github-and-the-wordpress-org-plugin-repository/).

 In short: develop in Git and on GitHub as normal.
-Then, to push your commits:
+Then, something like this (not 100% verified):

+* git fetch
 * git checkout master
 * git rebase trunk
 * git svn dcommit